ReadieFur/BSDP-Overlay/README.md

 <img src="./previews/Default.gif" width="480">

 I'm always open to new ideas and sugguestions, so if you feel like something could be added or improved feel free to drop me a message on Github or Discord.

+### A note to developers:
+If you would like a web template for obtaining the data from DataPuller, feel free to use the files in [this](./src/assets/js/overlay/) folder.
+In my update for BSDP 2.1 I had patched a bit of the `client.ts` file to make it compatiable with the new `types/` folder, as a result you may want to clean up that file if you wish to use it.
+The `types/` folder contains a set of classes and interfaces that can convert any of the data from BSDP version 2.0 and above into a single format that can be used in your peoject, this will save you from having to bother about getting different bits of data for each specific version of BSDP as I have done that for you.
+All you need to do is pass the json data into the `Parser` class (found in `types/web`) and depending on the data method you passed to, you will recieve the formatted data for that endpoint.